gatsbyjs/gatsby/docs/docs/themes/building-themes.md

 Check out the [tutorial for building a Gatsby theme](/tutorial/building-a-theme).
 The step-by-step tutorial goes into much more detail than this docs guide.
 It was written as a companion to the [Egghead theme authoring course](https://egghead.io/courses/gatsby-theme-authoring), so they can be used together!

+### Accessibility

+A Gatsby theme is a Gatsby site, therefore building with accessibility in mind is critical.
+Check out these [tips on making your sites (and themes!) accessible](/docs/making-your-site-accessible/).

 ### Read through source code

 Check out how some existing themes are built: